Skip to main content

 Mobilesquared estimates that two-factor authentication SMS traffic accounted for 18% of total annual traffic in 2017.

-Although mobile operators risk their brand reputation, loss of customer confidence, increased abandonment and reduced revenue from such attacks, an SS7 firewall that monitors signaling traffic in real time is a difficult internal sale.
+While mobile operators risk their brand reputation, loss of customer trust, increased churn, and reduced revenue from such attacks, an SS7 firewall that monitors signaling traffic in real time is a tough inside sell.

-While SMS firewalls prevent fraudulent network activity and provide a direct return on investment from A2P SMS termination revenue, an SS7 firewall only protects A2P SMS revenue by protecting existing traffic.
+While SMS firewalls prevent fraudulent network activity and provide a direct return on investment from A2P SMS termination revenue, an SS7 firewall only protects A2P SMS revenue while protecting existing traffic.

 Leave a Reply